AVEVA/sample-adh-data_hub_to_pi-python/README.md

 - Register a [Client-Credentials Client](https://datahub.connect.aveva.com/clients) in your AVEVA Data Hub tenant and create a client secret to use in the configuration of this sample. ([Video Walkthrough](https://www.youtube.com/watch?v=JPWy0ZX9niU))
   - Note: the client only needs role with read permissions to the specified streams.
 - Install required modules: `pip install -r requirements.txt`
+- Requires the PI Web API and that the default server of the PI Web API is the desired server to send to.

 ## About this sample